GautamGarani/AutoArea/README.md

 <br>
 Python – Geometry processing and logic
 <br>
-AutoCAD – Target CAD platfor
+AutoCAD – Target CAD platform

 ## Applications:
 AutoArea finds applicability in the design and plan of architectural drawings, site-planning, interior design.
 Manual workflows in such cases are error-prone and slow.